sz237/plus-one/README.md

 - Backend: Java 17 + Spring Boot
 - Database: MongoDB

-## What you need
-- Java 17
-- Node.js (latest LTS) and npm
-- MongoDB running locally

 ## Start the backend (API)
 1) Open a terminal in the project root.
 2) Run: